andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours.git"
 ```

-Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best DV, given differtent input parameters).
+Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best &Delta;V, given differtent input parameters).

 Only invited developers can contribute to the folder, and each should create a separate branch or fork, otherwise push requests will not be accepted on main branch modifications.
 This work is under [European Space Agency Public License (ESA-PL) Permissive (Type 3) - v2.4 licence](https://essr.esa.int/license/european-space-agency-public-license-v2-4-permissive-type-3).
 See [LICENSE](https://github.com/andreabellome/saturn_moon_tours/blob/main/LICENSE) file for details.